SanjaySunil/BetterDiscordPanel/.github/TRANSLATION.md

 ***

-## If you encounter any problems when translation/creating pull request, please email D3VSJ@protonmail.com or message me on Discord.
+## If you encounter any problems, please email D3VSJ@protonmail.com or message me on [Discord](https://discordapp.com/users/732336924559278181).